Bill Text: CA AB1805 | 2023-2024 | Regular Session | Chaptered

 LEGISLATIVE COUNSEL'S DIGEST

-AB 1805, as amended, Ta.
+AB 1805, Ta.
 Instructional materials: history-social science: Mendez v.
 Westminster School District of Orange County.

 Existing law requires the State Board of Education to adopt at least 5 basic instructional materials in specified subject areas, including, among others, social science, for use in kindergarten and grades 1 to 8, inclusive, as specified.
 Existing law establishes the Instructional Quality Commission, as specified, and requires the commission to, among other things, develop criteria for evaluating instructional materials.